 She gave the world premiere (at the Chester Festival) of Britten’s Three Character Pieces, which feature on one of her warmly-reviewed releases for Semaphore.
 Her discography to date also includes music by Haydn, Mozart, Beethoven, Brahms, Schubert, Chopin, Debussy, Bartók and Rawsthorne.
 Excerpts from her Debussy and Chopin disc were featured on Classic FM on forty occasions during 2015.
 Her latest release, a Gramophone Critics’ Choice for 2016 and one of Europadisc’s Top Ten CDs for 2016, is her first recording on the AVIE label – a world premiere recording of Hans Gál’s Piano Concerto with the Royal Northern Sinfonia and Kenneth Woods, coupled with Mozart’s E flat Piano Concerto, K482.

-Sarah enjoys balancing a successful solo career with numerous chamber music engagements and has worked with many acclaimed soloists.
-In addition to her long-standing duo partnership with clarinettist Janet Hilton, in 2007 she and Janet were joined by Robin Ireland (violist of the Lindsay Quartet for twenty years) to form the Anton Stadler Trio.
-Other collaborations include a clarinet, bassoon and piano trio (Clarion3) again with Janet and with Laurence Perkins, bassoon and Trio Melzi (with former Manchester Camerata leader, Richard Howarth and ‘cellist, Hannah Roberts.)
-Her most recent venture is a piano duet partnership with James Lisney.
+Sarah balances a successful solo career with numerous chamber music engagements and has worked with many acclaimed soloists, most recently forming a piano duet partnership with James Lisney.
+She has enjoyed a long-standing duo partnership with clarinettist Janet Hilton and in 2007, she and Janet were joined by Robin Ireland (violist of the Lindsay Quartet for twenty years) to form the Anton Stadler Trio.
+Other collaborations include a clarinet, bassoon and piano trio (Clarion3) again with Janet and with Laurence Perkins, bassoon.
+She was a founder member of Trio Melzi (2000-2016).
 As a chamber musician, Sarah has featured on BBC2 and Radio 3.